 Fig. 12.
-(Upper panel) Example of distribution of the time difference between signals arrival to the two photomultipliers located at the ends of a scintillator irradiated with cosmic rays.
+(Upper panel) Example of distribution of the time difference between signals arrival to the two PMTs located at the ends of a scintillator irradiated with cosmic rays.
 The red line shows a fit of the double Fermi function.
-(Lower panel) Distribution of the number of photoelectrons per event observed using a ^{22}Na radioactive source with activity of 17.3 MBq (black solid histogram) and cosmic radiation (blue dashed histogram) registered simultaneously with the annihilation gamma quanta scaled up by a factor of 50 for better visibility.
+(Lower panel) Distribution of the number of photoelectrons per event observed using a 22 Na radioactive source with an activity of 17.3 MBq (black solid histogram) and cosmic radiation (blue dashed histogram) registered simultaneously with the annihilation gamma quanta scaled up by a factor of 50 for better visibility.

-The concept of the time synchronization method of modules is based on the principle of transitivity, in our case on comparison with the reference point.
-Time synchronization between detection modules was made using a rotating sodium radioactive source together with a reference detector.
-The reference detector was a narrow and elongated (5 × 5 × 19 mm3) BC-420 scintillator optically coupled with an additional photomultiplier.
-The geometry of the reference scintillator forced the self-collimation of photons from the 22Na source, preferring photons moving close to the longitudinal axis of the scintillator to reach the reference photomultiplier.
-The system used for mutual synchronization of detection modules is schematically presented in the left part of Fig. 13.
+Fig. 13.
+Left: Schematic view of the method of the J-PET prototype synchronization using the reference detector.
+Right: Reference detector mounted at the rotating arm inside the prototype barrel.

+forced the self-collimation of photons from the 22Na source, preferring photons moving close to the longitudinal axis of the scintillator to reach the reference PMT.
+The system used for mutual synchronization of detection modules is schematically presented in the left-hand side of Fig. 13.

-The right part of Fig. 13 shows the reference detector mounted on the rotating arm inside the J-PET tomograph prototype.
-The rotation allows to achieve the configuration shown in the left part of Fig. 13 with respect to each of 24 detection modules.
+The right-hand side of Fig. 13 shows the reference detector mounted on the rotating arm inside the J-PET tomograph prototype.
+The rotation allows us to achieve the configuration shown in the left-hand side of Fig. 13 with respect to each of 24 detection modules.

-Time of signals from left and right photomultiplier can be written analogously to formulas (4) and (5).
-However, in this case, the reference time t{hit} is the time of emission of photons from the source located on the reference detector.
+Time of signals from the left and right PMTs can be written analogously to formulas (4) and (5).
+However, in this case, the reference time $t{\rm hit}$ is the time of emission of photons from the source located on the reference detector.
 Therefore, it is necessary to add the time needed to travel the path d from the source to the detector module scintillator.
-Then the
+Then, the measured time consists of the following elements: